artlogic/nabs/README.md

 minify: uglifyjs js/main.js -o js/main.min.js
 ```

 The key is the task name, the value is a shell command to run.
 This is already a slight improvement over `package.json` because you can add comments and generally omit quotes.
+Task names starting with `$` are reserved for use by nabs.

 ## Nested tasks